Unusual intra-burst variations of polarization states in FRB 20210912A and FRB 20230708A : Effects of plasma birefringence?: \

 \section{\qp\}

-\qp\ is a relatively bright event featuring a double-peaked primary sub-burst followed by trailing faint quasi-periodic sub-bursts, as shown in Figure~\ref{fig_230708_fullpol575} \citep[see][for further details]{dialinprep}.
-The primary sub-burst has an average rotation measure of $\rm RM_{avg} = -5.75 \pm 0.20 \;rad\:m^2$, which is consistent with the RM estimates for the trailing sub-bursts\footnote{The same data that has been used by \citet{dialinprep} were independently analysed for this work.
-The results are consistent with those presented in \citet{dialinprep}.
+\qp\ is a relatively bright event featuring a double-peaked primary sub-burst followed by trailing faint quasi-periodic sub-bursts, as shown in Figure~\ref{fig_230708_fullpol575}.
+Dynamic spectra and other details of this FRB have been presented in \citet{dial25qp}.
+The primary sub-burst has an average rotation measure of $\rm RM_{avg} = -5.75 \pm 0.20 \;rad\:m^2$, which is consistent with the RM estimates for the trailing sub-bursts\footnote{The same data that has been used by \citet{dial25qp} were independently analyzed for this work.
+The results are consistent with those presented in \citet{dial25qp}.
 The difference in the reported values of the average RM resulted from the choice of slightly different time windows for RM estimation and the ``apparent'' temporal variation of RM.}.
 However, polarization spectra integrated over shorter time ranges show a smooth temporal variation of apparent RM across the primary sub-burst.

 We de-rotated the $Q - U$ dynamic spectra of \qp\ for $\rm RM_{avg}$ of the primary sub-burst.
 The frequency-averaged time profile shows a very high degree of polarization.
 The primary sub-burst exhibits time dependent gradual conversion between linear and circular polarization --- with the first peak almost fully linearly polarized and the second peak showing comparable fractions of linear and circular polarization (see the middle pannel in Figure~\ref{fig_230708_fullpol575}).
 The PA of linear polarization ($\chi$) and the EA ($\psi$) show smooth correlated temporal evolution across the primary sub-burst of \qp, indicating a gradual evolution of the polarization state of radio emission.